 The Ramsar Convention was signed in 1971 with the aim of “conservation and wise use of wetlands with local, national and international cooperation for overall sustainable development of the world”.

-The Ramsar sites are maintained in Montreux Record to track any major ecological changes that might affect any of the wetland sites positively or in a reverse way.
+The Ramsar sites are maintained in the Montreux Record to track any major ecological changes that might affect any of the wetland sites positively or in a reverse way.

 The Ramsar convention entered into force in India on 1 February 1982.
-The 14 new Ramsar sites of India announced by the Ministry of Environment, Forest and Climate Change (MoEFCC) includes:

-India currently has 42 sites designated as Wetlands of International Importance (Ramsar Sites).
+India currently has 80 sites designated as Wetlands of International Importance (Ramsar Sites).
 This is the highest in South Asia.

-List of Ramsar sites in India [Latest]
+List of Ramsar sites in India [Updated – January 2024]

 Ramsar Sites in India | State – Location |